tapanbk/tapanbk.github.io/_posts/2022-03-29-increase-swap-memory.md

 <p>
 Computer random access memory (RAM) is one of the main component of the computer system.
 RAM stores and provides access to the running application data.
 RAM is one of the fastest storage used in computer.
-RAM stores the information that is actively used so that it can be accessed quickly. .The size of RAM one needs depends on the no of concurrent program running in the system and the size of the individual program the system needs to run.
+RAM stores the information that is actively used so that it can be accessed quickly.
+The size of RAM one needs depends on the no of concurrent program running in the system and the size of the individual program the system needs to run.
 As the size of the program increases, more RAM is needed in the system along with high spec CPU.
 </p>